Exploring Self-Reflection: A Castle of One-way Mirrors

 How is ego’s self-centeredness (self-reflection) a castle of mirrors?

-The ego self sees and experiences everything in relation to itself – meaning and significance are determined based on self-centeredness.
+The ego self sees and experiences everything through self-centeredness; meaning and significance are determined based on this perspective.
 Think of standing in a hall of mirrors.
 Everywhere you look, you’re reflected.

 This is how it is for the ego-self.
 It’s in every view, AND it can’t see what lies beyond the reflective surface.
 Its reality and imagination are limited to the world of reflection.